Quito & Galapagos Islands Trip Details

 • Book with confidence: it's free to switch your trip more than 60 days out

-Travelers are responsible for international airfare to and from Ecuador, $100 cash fee to enter the Galapagos Islands, $20 Galapagos Transit Control Card, and $10 cash fee to enter Isabela Island.
+Travelers are responsible for international airfare to and from Ecuador, a 200 USD cash fee to enter the Galápagos Islands, a 20 USD Galápagos Transit Control Card, and a 10 USD cash fee to enter Isabela Island.

 Highlights